nazwr/deadlist/README.md

 # deadlist
 A client for downloading Grateful Dead recordings hosted by archive.org.

-## Using Deadlist, you can
-* Download audio files in any of the formats available, regardless of if they have been marked as "Stream Only".
+With Deadlist, you can download audio files in any of the formats available, regardless of if they have been marked as "Stream Only".

 ## Install
 As a gem: